Hell's Mouth to Godrevy circular walk

 In Nov 1854 the steamship "Nile" was on its way from Liverpool to Penzance.
 On the approach to Cornwall, a storm blew up.
 As the vessel began to turn along the coastline of Penwith in preparation to round Land's End, it hit the outer edge of the Stones Reef.
 The ship floated free from the reef but was holed and sank in deep water.
 One lifeboat was launched but there were no survivors either amongst the crew or passengers.
 The empty lifeboat was found on the shore.

-4. Climb the stile and go through the gate.
-Follow the well-worn coast path to reach a junction where a path to the left leads to a trig point and a path to the right leads out onto the headland.
+4. Go through the sequence of two gates and follow the well-worn coast path to reach a junction where a path to the left leads to a trig point and a path to the right leads out onto the headland.

 The heathland on Navax Point is known as The Knavocks, which is thought to be from the Cornish word for Autumn dwelling Kynyavos.
 It is some of the best heathland in Cornwall for wildlife, providing a habitat for a range of butterflies and birds.
 The heath is maintained by the National Trust who graze it with ponies and the gorse is also cut back regularly to stop it overwhelming the other vegetation.